ty2huang/gmail_drafter/README.md

 After you created the credentials, download the file and save it under the root folder of the repo as `credentials.json`.

+If you are still getting "access denied" errors, you can add your as "Test User" in the "APIs and services > OAuth consent screen" page.

 DO NOT UPLOAD THIS FILE TO THE REPO!
+This is included in .gitignore so you just need to verify the json file is named correctly.